sciZer0/7/v/README.md

 Fortunately, we now have the opportunity to find and use solutions that are both reliable and efficient, simultaneously.

-*More detail on fundamental problems of current blockchains, and solutions below.*

 <b>About a New Blockchain</b>